-- national, regional or local economic conditions; - socioeconomic and demographic factors; - · consumer confidence and personal disposable income; - exchange rate fluctuations or other factors which impact tourism or travel to or within the UK; - significant increases in utility and fuel costs; - local holiday market conditions from time to time (such as an over-supply or under-supply of holiday resort accommodation and facilities); - · consumer tastes and preferences; - changes in governmental regulations, fiscal policy, planning/zoning or tax laws and building codes as well as other regulatory changes; - changes in minimum wage legislation or other factors increasing operational costs; - potential environmental legislation or liabilities or other legal liabilities; - acts of terrorism, natural disasters and direct political action; or - further instances of illness, epidemics or pandemics.
+national, regional or local economic conditions;

+socioeconomic and demographic factors;

+consumer confidence and personal disposable income;

+exchange rate fluctuations or other factors which impact tourism or travel to or within the UK;

+significant increases in utility and fuel costs;

+local holiday market conditions from time to time (such as an over-supply or under-supply of holiday resort accommodation and facilities);

+consumer tastes and preferences;

+changes in governmental regulations, fiscal policy, planning/zoning or tax laws and building codes as well as other regulatory changes;

+changes in minimum wage legislation or other factors increasing operational costs;

+potential environmental legislation or liabilities or other legal liabilities;

+acts of terrorism, natural disasters and direct political action; or further instances of illness, epidemics or pandemics.

 All Center Parcs' villages are currently located in England and, consequently, the level of revenue and profit generated by the villages could be substantially influenced by general economic conditions in the United Kingdom.
-While Center Parcs' revenues increased in each of financial years 2018 and 2019, Center Parcs' revenues were lower in financial year 2020 due to closure of all five villages in response to the COVID-19 pandemic.
-Center Parcs expects revenues may further decline in financial year 2021 due to the closure of the villages until 13 July 2020 and the more limited capacity offered upon reopening.
+While Center Parcs' revenues increased in each of financial years 2018 and 2019, Center Parcs' revenues were lower in financial year 2020 and the 36-week period ended 31 December 2020 due to the closure of all five villages in response to the COVID-19 pandemic.
+Center Parcs expects revenues may further decline in financial year 2021 due to the Closure Periods and the more limited capacity offered during the periods when the villages were open.
 Center Parcs cannot guarantee that revenue will return to growth in future periods or that any such growth will be sustained.
-The villages have certain fixed operating costs, and as a result decreases in revenue may result in a significant decline in net cash flow, as seen during the period from 20 March 2020 to 13 July 2020 when the villages were closed as a result of COVID-19.
-In addition, a significant or sustained decline in economic conditions or high rates of inflation, including as a result of the COVID-19 pandemic or Brexit or uncertainty in the period leading up to the end of the UK's Brexit transition period on 31 December 2020 (the "Brexit Transition Period"), could adversely affect Center Parcs' ability to obtain goods and services from suppliers or credit from financing sources and could impact the ability of third parties, including insurance carriers and credit providers, to meet their obligations to Center Parcs.
+The villages have certain fixed operating costs, and as a result decreases in revenue may result in a significant decline in net cash flow, as seen during the Closure Periods.
+In addition, a significant or sustained decline in economic conditions or high rates of inflation, including as a result of the COVID-19 pandemic or Brexit or uncertainty in the period after the UK's Brexit transition period on 31 December 2020 (the "Brexit Transition Period"), could adversely affect Center Parcs' ability to obtain goods and services from suppliers or credit from financing sources and could impact the ability of third parties, including insurance carriers and credit providers, to meet their obligations to Center Parcs.
 Weak economic conditions generally in the United Kingdom, or in any regional market from which a particular village attracts guests, may adversely affect holiday centre occupancy, guest spending patterns and Center Parcs' general business and financial condition.
 Conversely, if general economic conditions in the United Kingdom were to improve significantly, there may be greater consumer preference for holidays abroad.

 The disposable income of Center Parcs' guests and/or their holiday preferences may be affected by changes in the general economic environment.
 Any decrease in disposable income of Center Parcs' guests, such as that due to the economic downturn resulting from the COVID-19 pandemic, may result in a decline in the number of guests and/or a decrease in on-site spending.
-Even if economic conditions are stable or improving, a negative economic outlook, including the fear of another recession, concerns about another wave of the COVID-19 pandemic and/or concerns regarding falling living standards, may adversely affect consumer spending and, as a result, have a material adverse effect on Center Parcs' business, financial condition and results of operations.
+Even if economic conditions are stable or improving, a negative economic outlook, including the fear of another recession, concerns about another wave of the COVID-19 pandemic or emergence of new variants of COVID-19 and/or concerns regarding falling living standards, may adversely affect consumer spending and, as a result, have a material adverse effect on Center Parcs' business, financial condition and results of operations.